-GNA were chosen for the new hotel and conference facility, following a design competition on the University’s framework.
-The project comprises a complex site within the Edgbaston Conservation area and encompasses the refurbishment of a Grade II Listed Arts and Crafts house by William Bidlake and the refurbishment and extension of Edwardian style Hornton Grange – a building demonstrating a high level of architectural quality and significance.
+GNA were chosen for the brand-new hotel and conference facility following a design competition on the University’s framework.
+The project comprises a complex site within the Edgbaston Conservation area and encompasses the refurbishment of a Grade II* Arts and Crafts house by William Bidlake.

 Complexities of the site such as mature formal gardens, the historical settings and restoration of a listed building provided a series of challenges throughout the planning process.
 From the initial brief, an honest, open and flexible dialogue with the planners ensured all efforts were made to remain sympathetic to conservation concerns.